krxm107/tp/docs/DeveloperGuide.md

 #### **Use case: Add a new club**

-**Scope:** The user wants to create a new club in the contact book.
+**Scope:** The user wants to create a new club in the address book.

 **MSS**

-1. The user issues the `add_club CLUB_NAME` command with a valid and unique club name.
+1. The user issues the `add_club n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS t/TAG1 t/TAG2 ...` command with a valid and unique club name.
+Note that there can be any number of tags, including 0.
-2. The contact book app creates the new club and displays a success message: "Club added: <CLUB_NAME>".
+2. The address book app creates the new club and displays a success message: "Club added: <CLUB_NAME>".

     Use case ends.